swincas/cookies-n-code/code-review/2019_05_10/README.rst

 In this case however, both decorators influence the outcome of the function and therefore the order is important.

 If we would use this new definition as ``test(2, 6)``, we should get either 17 or 18, depending on the order in which the decorators are applied.
+Think about which answer should be correct and why.

 Executing this will give us:

 .. code:: python